rluetzner/schafe-sind-bessere-rasenmaeher/content/posts/halloween-is-coming-up.md

 ### Halloween 4: The Return of Michael Myers (1988)

 He's back (baby)!
 I think this might have been the first movie I saw when I was a kid.
-Either this or Halloween 6, both of which ran on TV almost every year around Halloween, instead of the first two better movies.
+Either this or _Halloween 6_, both of which ran on TV almost every year around Halloween, instead of the first two better movies.

 This one's actually pretty okay.
 Michael is hunting his niece, the daughter of Laurie Strode who died.
-I initially thought that they retconned the plot for _Halloween - H20_, which led me to a deep-dive article explaining which Halloween movies belong to which timeline.
+I initially thought that they retconned the plot for _Halloween - H20_, which led me to a deep-dive article explaining which _Halloween_ movies belong to which timeline.

 Aaaaaanyway...Michael and Dr. Loomis were heavily burned after the events in _Halloween II_, but both survived.
 Donald Pleasence gets to show off his burned face, which they get rid of immediately in the next movie.
 They're saying he had reconstructive surgery, but what they're actually saying is: "we didn't have enough budget for the mask."